GilbertLabUCSF/gbm_perturb/README.md

 # GBM-Perturb

-This is the analysis code for the gbm-perturb project.
+This is analysis code for the output of _in vivo_ perturb-seq experiments.

 ## Setup